ibm-cloud-docs/storage-scale/faq.md

 ## Why does the 'mmlsconfg' command display 5.1.9.0 in the 'minReleaseLevel' parameter?
 {: #version-command}

-After running the 'mmlsconfg' command, the 'minReleaseLevel' parameter displays 5.1.9.0.
+After running the `mmlsconfg` command, the 'minReleaseLevel' parameter displays 5.1.9.0.
 This is because version 5.1.9.2 includes 'minReleaseLevel' set to 5.1.9.0.
 For verification of the actual version, run the `mmdiag --version` command.

 ```
 [root@scale-3-strg-001 ~]# mmdiag --version